YeDawa/DumpSync/docs/transfer.md

-# DumpSync Command: Import
+# DumpSync Command: Transfer

-To restore a database dump, you can use the following command:
+To transfer a database from one server to another, you can use the following command:

 ```bash
 dumpsync import -f /path/to/dump.sql